here), whilst Wine Doctor Chris Kissack raised the question of bloggers doing it just for the free wine, so to speak (see here).

 You should certainly question the journalistic integrity and independence of the blogger who recommends something to you without anywhere disclosing the fact that it is received it as a free sample from the producers (or their agent).

 A different matter is a journalist paid enough for other writings who does not need to rely on freebies to maintain a lifestyle; but how do you tell?
 In general, you can't.

 Wine Doctor Chris Kissack gives an example of a company offering him £100 worth of wine every month in return for a column on the wines he has chosen, but subject to him putting a specific link into his review in a specific place in the blog.

-So, conflicts of interest are best avoided then.
-However, the general principle where they can't be avoided is that they should at least be disclosed so informed judgements can be made.
+If conflicts of interest are best avoided, where they can't be avoided they should at least be disclosed so informed judgements can be made.

 Professional service firms such as lawyers and advertisers usually have detailed policies on dealing with conflicts of interest - you can't ethically represent both sides in a dispute just as you can't properly develop advertising strategy for both Coca-Cola and Pepsi.

 However, with proper controls and disclosure in place, you might represent one company in one area and a competitor in another, provided all parties decide that there is no conflict of interest and agree to the arrangement.